AllenCell/EMT_image_analysis/CollagenIV_segmentation/README.md

+For cytoDL installation, please follow the instructions as provided in All Cells Mask Model Training and Inference [README](../Colony_mask_training_inference/README.md)

 The workflow for generating basement membrane is divided into three parts.

 # Part 1: Create csv file for running segmentations